bromaniac/final-frontier/README.md

 Final Frontier is a 2D arcade-style game built using the FXGL engine.
 The player controls a spaceship navigating through a field of asteroids.
 The goal is to survive as long as possible by avoiding collisions.
 The game utilizes FXGL's features for:
 - Entity-component system
 - Input handling
-- Physics and collision detection
+- Physics and collision detection (ship vs. asteroids)
 - Seamless background scrolling
-- Particle effects for explosions
+- Explosion animations for ship and asteroid destruction
-- Game state management
+- Game over state upon ship destruction

 ## Project Structure (FXGL)
 The game leverages the FXGL engine and its entity-component system: